Triskelia/Bambi-Dumbtalk-Script/README.md

 ## Known bugs

 - Some verbs will sometimes automatically be conjugated to third person when they shouldn't, seems to be a limitation with Autohotkey
+- On rare occasions, " have" will be replaced by " has" in bambi mode.
+I've tried to fix it, but it seems to be the only way to have the "I have" replaced by "Bambi has" working, which is more important.
+And since "has" instead of "have" often sounds cute, I guess we can live with that.

 ## Contributing